Service-Link/ServiceLinkNode/README.md

 - Any commit will trigger a Travis build and run the unit tests.
 Relavant Travis build page for this project can be found at, https://travis-ci.org/Service-Link/ServiceLinkNode

 - A tagged release will trigger the Travis build + deployment on GCP.
 To create a tag on local execute `git tag -a <tag-name> -m <message>` and to push it `git push origin <tag-name>`

+## Additional Notes

+- GCP Stackdriver (https://cloud.google.com/stackdriver/) for debugging is supported in this app.

+- Some outstanding issues and roadmap can be found in the Projects pages (https://github.com/Service-Link/Service-Link-Angular/projects and https://github.com/Service-Link/ServiceLinkNode/projects)